 National Space Society Board of Directors

-It is with great enthusiasm that Frances Dellutri serves NSS and its mission as a member of the NSS Board of Directors and as the Deputy Education Director of NSS.
+It is with great enthusiasm that Frances Dellutri serves NSS and its mission as a member of the NSS Board of Directors and as the Director of Education for NSS.
 In this role she founded and facilitated the NSS Student spUN (space policy and Universalization) Debate program starting in 2017 as in-person events at ISDCs until COVID-19 challenged her to adopt a completely virtual platform for 2020.
 Students ages 12-18 have debated space policy on international teams, resulted in over 100 student debaters representing 4 countries.

 She has represented NSS and its mission “to promote social, economic, technological, and political change in order to expand civilization beyond Earth, to settle space and to use the resulting resources to build a hopeful and prosperous future for humanity” in various professional venues:

 - ISDC 2019

 - Space Explorers Education Conference (SEEC), Houston, TX; 2018, 2019

 - Global Hands on Universe First Asia Regional Conference, Pokhara, Nepal, 2019

 - Moderation and presentation at 2020 NSS Virtual Town Hall Meetings and Space Forums

 Frances has been an avid educator through Yerkes Observatory and GLAS (Geneva Lake Astrophysics and STEAM), Williams Bay, WI from 2002-2019 and presented space-related workshops to teachers, camps to students 5 -15 years of age, and space education outreach to ages 3 – 81.
 She hopes to continue in these live endeavors post COVID-19 pandemic.